MinervaExpt/NuCCSemiInclusiveHelium/README.md

 - `/Make_Plots` - To make Plots  from the Event Selection from `/eventselection`
 - `/Make_2DPlots` - To make Plots from 2D Event Selection from `/eventselection2D`
 - `/Make_CrossSection` - Macros to Extract and Plot Helium Cross Section
+- `/fits` - Macros for plotting reweighed and/or vertex position shifted Al or He Events

 ### Physics Analysis